-1. Every pupil at Centre Academy East Anglia has the right to enjoy his/her learning and leisure time free from intimidation.

-2. Our school community will not tolerate unkind actions or remarks, even when these were not intended to hurt.

-3. To stand by when someone is being bullied is to then become part of the bullying.

-4. Pupils should support each other by reporting all instances of bullying to a member of staff or a responsible senior pupil.

-5. Bullying will always be taken seriously.

-6. A pupil who does not respond appropriately to advice or sanctions for bullying would ultimately have to leave Centre Academy East Anglia.
+- 1. Every pupil at Centre Academy East Anglia has the right to enjoy his/her learning and leisure time free from intimidation. - 2.
+Our school community will not tolerate unkind actions or remarks, even when these were not intended to hurt. - 3.
+To stand by when someone is being bullied is to then become part of the bullying. - 4.
+Pupils should support each other by reporting all instances of bullying to a member of staff or a responsible senior pupil. - 5.
+Bullying will always be taken seriously. - 6.
+A pupil who does not respond appropriately to advice or sanctions for bullying would ultimately have to leave Centre Academy East Anglia.

-A pupil who is being bullied or who witnesses a bullying incident should complain and can do so in several ways:
+A pupil who is being bullied or who witnesses a bullying incident should complain and can do so in several ways: You should report bullying to your school in the first place - or someone you trust if it happens outside school, for example in a club or online.

-a.
-Speaking to the Head of School, or any member of the Senior Management Team.

-b.
-By informing his/her parents, his/her tutor or a member of staff, or a responsible older pupil; alternatively by speaking with the medications officer.

-c. .
-By telephoning Childline (0800 1111).

-d.
-Contact Ofsted - 08456 404045; email enquiries@ofsted.gov.uk.

-e.
-Contact The Children's Commissioner Advice Line (Care and Protection Team)
+- a.
+Speaking to the Head of School, or any member of the Senior Management Team, DSL, ADSL's or staff members. - b.
+By informing his/her parents, his/her tutor or a member of staff, or a responsible older pupil; alternatively by speaking with the medications officer. - c.
+By telephoning Childline (0800 1111). - d.
+Contact The Children's Commissioner Advice Line (Care and Protection Team) on 0800 528 0731 - e.
+You can report any online abuse through the Child Exploitation and Online Protection Centre (CEOP) website. - f.
+Further information for parents and carers

-on 0800 5280731

-h.
-You can report any online abuse through the Child Exploitation and Online Protection Centre (CEOP) website.
+Bullying UK (part of Family Lives) offers advice for parents and help and support through a helpline at 0808 800 2222.